Going with blackberry honey is one healthy way you can take when you need some berry treats.

 Otherwise, when the weather is favorable, the honey bees will devour them, as blackberries are their favorite.

 Throughout the world, raw honey from blackberries is highly regarded.
-Ireland, France, United Kingdom, and the United States are some of the large producers of this variety.
+Ireland, France, the United Kingdom, and the United States are some of the large producers of this variety.

 In Ireland, this honey varietal is a mix of blackberry and meadowsweet nectars.
 This combination gives it a unique taste and health benefits.